Charidham – A Journey Within

-Charidham - A Journey Within is a 2025 Indian Odia-language family drama film directed by Tapas Sargharia and produced by Himadri Tanaya Das under Camera Queen Production.
+Charidham – A Journey Within is a 2025 Indian Odia-language family drama film directed by Tapas Sargharia and produced by Himadri Tanaya Das under Camera Queen Production.
 It stars Anubhav Mohanty and Anuradha Panigrahi in the lead roles, alongside Sukanta Ratha, Ashok Das, and Mamata Tripathy in supporting roles.
 The music was composed by Somesh Satpathy and Baidyanath Dash, while the background score was given by Abhishek Panigrahi.
-The film was shot in the temples of the four dhams (Puri, Rameswaram, Dwarka, and Badrinath).
+The film was shot in Puri, Rameswaram, Dwarka, and Badrinath in the chardham temples (Jagannath Temple, Ramanathaswamy Temple, Dwarkadhish Temple, and Badrinath Temple respectively).

 Charidham was theatrically released on 25 September 2025 during Dussehra.

 Plot

-It is the story of Abhi, a devoted son who undertakes an arduous struggle to fulfill his parents’ lifelong wish of visiting the four holy Char Dham shrines – Puri-Jagannath, Rameswaram, Dwarka, and Badrinath.
-The character takes on struggles, responsibilities, and even physical challenges to honor his parents’ devotion.
+It is the story of Abhi, a devoted son who undertakes an arduous struggle to fulfill his parents' lifelong wish of visiting the four holy Chardham shrines – Jagannath Puri, Rameswaram, Dwarka, and Badrinath.
+The character takes on struggles, responsibilities, and even physical challenges to honor his parents' devotion.